by Louis Bofferding

 George Platt Lynes (1907-1955).
 Mrs. Harrison Willams, later Countess Mona von Bismarck, circa 1940.
 Photograph.
 10″ x 8 1/4″ unframed. $4,000

 Mrs. Harrison Williams, known universally as Mona, was the beautiful wife of the first billionaire, and the world’s richest man.
-In 1933 she set her own world record when a panel of experts, which included Coco Chanel, voted her “Best Dressed Woman in the World,” the first American to be so honored.
-Mona also smashed records for the accumulation of luxury goods, and speed of social ascent (the daughter of a Kentucky stableman, she went on to marry Count Edzard von Bismarck).
-All this took effort, and didn’t leave much time for reflection.
-Our 1940s photograph by George Platt Lynes [below left] captures her hard glamor, and hints at a lack of substance in juxtaposing her perfectly coiffed head with that of the fluffy dog, the perforated-paper backdrop, and the carved openwork back of a settee.
-We lent this vintage print, the only one known to exist, to the exhibition Magnificent Mona Bismarck [below right] at the Frazier Museum in Louisville.
-No catalog was published, but the curator, Scott Rogers, is writing a book on her life, and, that fugitive and nebulous thing, her sense of style, which continues to enthrall fashion world insiders.
+In 1933 she set her own record when a panel of experts, which included Coco Chanel, voted her “Best Dressed Woman in the World” — the first American to be so honored.
+Mona also smashed records for the accumulation of luxury goods, and the speed of her social ascent (the daughter of a Kentucky stableman, she would go on to marry Count Edzard von Bismarck, among others).
+All this took some effort, and left little time for reflection.
+Our 1940s photograph by George Platt Lynes [below left] captures her hard glamor, and hints at a lack of substance, by juxtaposing her perfectly coiffed head with a fluffy dog, a perforated-paper backdrop, and the carved openwork back of a settee.
+We lent this vintage print, the only one known, to the exhibition Magnificent Mona Bismarck at the Frazier Museum in Louisville [below right].
+No catalog was published, but Scott Rogers, the curator, is writing a book on her life, and that fugitive thing known as style.
+Hers, however, continues to enthrall the fashion world to this very day.

 AN UNUSUAL LAMP